SHTUPLUS/ContextLab/README.md

 ## Contributing

-We appreciate all contributions to improve MMDetection.
+We appreciate all contributions to improve ContextLab.
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.

 ## Acknowledgement
 ContextLab is an open source project that is contributed by researchers and engineers from various colledges and companies.
 We appreciate all the contributors who implement their methods or add new features.